thijsrijkers/coffeess/README.md

   <a href="https://www.npmjs.com/package/coffeess"><img src="https://img.shields.io/npm/v/coffeess.svg?color=%fcba03&sanitize=true" alt="NPM"></a>
 </p>
 <br>
 <p> CoffeeSS (called coffees) is a small library that translate a custom CSS syntax that can be used inside a .COSS file.
-You can used by simply installing it with the NPM CLI:</p>
+You can use it by simply installing it with the NPM CLI:</p>

 ```shell
 npm i coffeess